henrikfroehling/Trakt.NET/docs/docs/essentials/paging.md

     // Get the first page with 40 items TraktPagedResponse<ITraktTrendingShow> trendingShowsResponse = await client.Shows.GetTrendingShowsAsync(pagedParameters: limitItemsPerPage);

-    // Do something with the first page trending shows response...
+    // Do something with the first page of trending shows response...

     // Basically, load all pages of trending shows.
     // Each page with 40 items.